 You can boost up your outbound sales process by:

 - Targeting the right leads

-- Using in-depth market knowledge and insights to extract high converting leads
+- Using in-depth market knowledge and insight to extract high converting leads

 - Surrounding yourself with the best set of professionals